exactly/app/README.md

 npm run test
 ```

-To run a single test use the same above but specifiy the spec to run with
+To run a single test use the same above but specify the spec to run with

 ```bash
 npm run test -- --spec [path] # e.g. tests/e2e/specs/0-connect-wallet-spec.ts